32 best dog breeds for cold climates

 Whether it’s a long walk on a freezing winter’s morning or a winter camping trip, these breeds have what it takes to thrive in even the harshest of conditions.

-When it comes to the question of do dogs need coats in the winter, the great thing about the breeds on this list is that they’re born with such thick fur that those sorts of accessories aren’t necessary.
+When it comes to the questions of do dogs get cold and do dogs need coats in the winter, the great thing about the breeds on this list is that they’re born with such thick fur that those sorts of accessories aren’t necessary.
 In fact, many of them are so well insulated that putting them in a jacket of any kind would actually cause them to overheat.

 So if you’re looking for a canine companion that can walk right out the door into the elements and have an absolute blast doing it, these winter-loving breeds are well worth considering.